GeorgeDjango/Project_1/README.md

 - Bootstraps has been used to help keep some simple effective structure, based on a grid system

 4. JavaScript
-- Java has been used to help give my project some "brains" which has allowed me to use the tab system I wanted for my overall structure
+- JavaScript has been used to help give my project some "brains" which has allowed me to use the tab system I wanted for my overall structure

 5. Favicon
 - Favicon has been used to implement some icons within the style for added aesthetical appeal